Common Configuration (SIP)

 This is a global setting, it cannot be specified on a per-Peer basis.

-Note that the operating system will typically apply minimum/maximum buffer sizes which must be respected.
+Note that the actual value applied by the operating system is typically double the requested/configured value, and that the operating system will typically apply minimum/maximum buffer sizes which must be respected.

-(Default = System default sizing will apply).
+(Default = system default sizing will apply)

-"sip_tcp_sndbuf" Integer Attribute Setting this attribute will cause the socket SO_SNDBUF send buffer size to be explicitly set to the indicated value for both (a) all outbound SIP TCP client connections created by this application and (b) all inbound SIP TCP server connections accepted by this application.
+sip_tcp_sndbuf Integer Attribute Setting this attribute will cause the socket SO_SNDBUF send buffer size to be explicitly set to the indicated value for both:

-Note that the operating system will typically apply minimum/maximum buffer sizes which must be respected.
+Note that the actual value applied by the operating system is typically double the requested/configured value, and that the operating system will typically apply minimum/maximum buffer sizes which must be respected.

-(Default = System default sizing will apply).
+(Default = system default sizing will apply)

 If this value is configured, then it will be included as the Contact transport parameter.

-(Default = "udp" if only UDP is bound, "tcp" if only TCP is bound, otherwise not present).
+(Default = udp if only UDP is bound, tcp if only TCP is bound, otherwise not present)

-(Default = n2sip).
+(Default = n2sip)

-"sip_contact_host" Hostname or
+sip_contact_host Hostname or

 IPv4 Address

-Attribute The host name that will be included in the Contact address URI created by us for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.
+Attribute The host name that will be included in the Contact address URI created for sending in SIP INVITE Request and Response messages as our address for the purpose of subsequent in-dialog transactions, e.g. BYE, re-INVITE, or INFO.

-(Default = the UDP bind port (if not = 5060), or the TCP bind port (if not = 5060).
+(Default = the UDP bind port (if not = 5060), or the TCP bind port (if not = 5060)

-"sip_user_agent" String Attribute User Agent Identifier for outbound SIP Request/Response header.
+sip_user_agent String Attribute User Agent Identifier for outbound SIP Request/Response header.

-(Default = N-Squared SIP).
+(Default = N-Squared SIP)

-"allowed_method_list" String Attribute The list of allowed methods that we return in our Allow header.
+allowed_method_list String Attribute The list of allowed methods that we return in our Allow header.

-(Default = INVITE,ACK,BYE,CANCEL,OPTIONS,REGISTER,INFO,PRACK).
+(Default = INVITE,ACK,BYE,CANCEL,OPTIONS,REGISTER,INFO,PRACK)

 Note that the default value of 5060 is never included.

-(Default = YES).
+(Default = false)

-(Default = if_supported).
+(Default = if_supported)

-(Default = disabled).
+(Default = disabled)

-(Default = always).
+(Default = reliable)

 This is not valid according to RFC 3261, however some user agents expect/require it.

-(Default = 0).
+(Default = false)

-(Default = YES).
+(Default = true)

-(Default = NO).
+(Default = false)

-(Default = NO).
+(Default = false)

-(Default = NO).
+(Default = false)

-(Default = YES).
+(Default = true)

-(Default = YES).
+(Default = true)

-(Default = NO).
+(Default = false)

 This header copies the inbound A-Leg Call-ID field across to the B-Leg outbound INVITE.